Ucombinator/jaam/README.md

 To exit the program press Ctrl-C at the terminal or fully quit the GUI.

-You may get an out of memory error.
+You may get an out-of-memory error.
 If you do, you can run JAAM with extra heap memory.
 For example:

 ```